 Yolanda van der Kruk

-Yolanda is a paediatric development-focussed psychologist by training with over 15 years of clinical experience and is passionate about working with children and their families.
-Committed to ongoing professional development, she is currently in the final stages of completing a PhD at the University of Queensland, developing better ways to support our students on the Autism spectrum in mainstream education.
+Yolanda is a Registered Psychologist with over 15 years of experience working in mental health, and is particularly passionate about working with young people and their families.
+Her work has focussed on complex cognitive and neuropsychological assessments, and working with neurodevelopmental and neurocognitive disorders.
+Committed to ongoing professional development, she is in the final stages of completing a PhD at the University of Queensland, developing better ways to support our students on the Autism spectrum in mainstream education.
 Yolanda is also a busy mum of three, and enjoys spending time with her family, and anything that involves being outdoors.

-Over the past 15 years Yolanda has gained skills and experience in the psychological and neurodevelopmental assessment of children, and a broad range of interventions such as CBT, ACT, neurofeedback therapy, EDMR therapy, family and play-based therapy.
-Yolanda is a registered psychologist (with Provisional Registration) with AHPRA, and holds (associate) memberships with EMDR Association Australia (EMDRAA), Australian Psychology Society (APS), Australasian Neuroscience Society (ANS), and Australian Brain Alliance and Community of NeuroScientists at JCU (CNS@JCU), a network of academics and health professionals interested in neuroscience and brain research.
+Yolanda has a vast set of skills and experience in the psychological and neurodevelopmental assessment of children, and a broad range of interventions such as CBT, ACT, neurofeedback therapy, EDMR therapy, family and play-based therapy.
+Yolanda is a registered psychologist (General Registration) with AHPRA, and holds (associate) memberships with EMDR Association Australia (EMDRAA), Australian Psychology Society (APS), Australasian Neuroscience Society (ANS), and Australian Brain Alliance and Community of NeuroScientists at JCU (CNS@JCU), a network of academics and health professionals interested in neuroscience and brain research.